 - 5% other secreting organs (kidney, heart, pancreas)

-You may have noticed that this model doesn't include fruits, veggies, nuts or seeds.
-While these ingredients are beneficial, they are not strictly required so long as you are rotating animal proteins frequently and supplementing with omega fatty acids and kelp.
+You may have noticed that this model doesn't include fruits, veggies, macadamia nuts, or seeds.
+While these ingredients are beneficial, they are not strictly required as long as you frequently rotate animal proteins and supplement them with omega fatty acids and kelp.

-This diet format is often preferred for pets with allergies, digestive issues, or illnesses that require carbohydrate or sugar restrictions.
+This balanced diet format is often preferred for pets with allergies or allergy symptoms, digestive issues, or illnesses that require carbohydrate or dietary sugar restrictions.

-It’s also great for pet owners who want total control over their pet’s diet.
-Supplements, produce, and other ingredients can be added or adjusted to best suit your pet’s needs, or they can be fed intermittently.
+It’s also great for pet owners who want total control over their pet’s diets. health supplements, produce, and other ingredients can be added or adjusted to best suit your pet’s needs, or they can be fed intermittently.

-Fruits and vegetables can be fed less frequently, in smaller portions, or even as occasional treats instead of adding it to their meals.
-Eggs, tripe or other supplementary ingredients can be rotated throughout the week or fed as treats as well.
+Fruits and vegetables can be fed less frequently, in smaller portions, or even as occasional treats instead of adding them to their meals.
+Eggs, tripe, or other supplementary ingredients can be rotated throughout the week or fed as treats as well.

 Wild dogs do eat vegetation, but not consistently and only as needed.
 This is why we call dogs scavenging carnivores.
 They eat what is available, meaning frequent dietary changes with a variety and quantity of nutrients.

-If you are wanting to try out one of these homemade raw diets for your dog, then check out our calculator to help you build a base recipe.
+If you want to try out one of these homemade raw diets for your dog, check out our calculator to help you build a base recipe.
 This calculator will help you understand how much you'll need of each ingredient based on how many days of food you want to prepare at a time.
 Give it a try: